 1.3.These terms and conditions shall be the only terms and conditions which will regulate the auction process and the sale of sporthorses by Capital Stud to purchasers thereof.

 2.1. the headings to the clauses are for the purpose of convenience and reference only and shall not aid in the interpretation of or modify the provisions of these terms and conditions; and

 2.2. words importing any one gender shall include the other two genders, words in the singular shall include the plural and vice versa and, unless the context clearly otherwise indicates, the following expressions shall have the following meanings respectively and cognate expressions shall bear corresponding meanings –

 3. AUCTION PERIOD

-- 3.1.
-The Auctioneer shall auction and sell each Horse through the medium of live in the room bidding, telephonic bidding, the Computer System and the Electronic Agent during a specific period of time and as indicated on the relevant page of the Website.
+3.1.
+The Auctioneer shall auction and sell each Horse through the medium of the Computer System and the Electronic Agent during a specific period of time and as indicated on the relevant page of the Website.

 5. AUCTIONEER’S COMMISSION

 No Auctioneers’ commission shall apply to the selling price of a Horse.